SmokiesScribe/buddyclients-free/readme.txt

 * New Feature!
 Team members for each role can be locked for a project.

 = 0.1.3 =
-* Bug: Fixed typo in FloatingContact.
+* Fixed: Fixed typo in FloatingContact.
-* Bug: Role label defaults to title, eliminating error when singular label is missing.
+* Fixed: Role label defaults to title, eliminating error when singular label is missing.
-* Bug: XprofileField was creating duplicate fields.
+* Fixed: XprofileField was creating duplicate fields.
-* Bug: Fixed upload field display on booking form.
+* Fixed: Fixed upload field display on booking form.
 * Improvement: Checks whether default pages exist before creating them.
 * Improvement: Adjustment options require only a label to be valid.

 = 0.1.1 =
-* Bug: Fixed compatibility with BuddyPress.
+* Fixed: Fixed compatibility with BuddyPress.

 = 0.1.0 =
 * Initial Beta Version